fvettore/cephbackup/README.md

 ## How it works
-The main script scans for all JOBs defined and execute them.
+The main script scans for all JOBs defined in DB and execute them.

-It check for day scheduled and week scheduled an decide if the job is to skipped today.
+It checks for day scheduled and week scheduled an decide if the job is to be skipped today.

 If the backup job is not to be skipped, if a prevoius instance is still running, the JOB terminate with email notification.

-Otherwise a backup for each VMs defined in the JOB is performed.
+Otherwise a backup for each VMs image defined in the JOB is performed.

-If the VM have never been backed up, a FULL backup will be performed.
+If the image have never been backed up, a FULL backup will be performed.

-Otherwise the backup will be incremental until the max_inc thresold is reached.
+Otherwise the backup will be incremental until the *max_inc* thresold is reached.

 After the threshold is reached the backup is rotated and a new full instance is located in a new folder.